310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% bubble Tetora %}
 …!?
 What’s wrong, Taichou!?

 I heard a large crashing sound!
 Are you okay!?
-Did something bad happen as soon as I brought it up!?
+Did somethin’ bad happen as soon as I brought it up!?

 …?
 Huh!?
 I don’t see him anywhere!
 But he was working with Shinkai-senpai over there just a second ago!